evermore-ventures/coding-challenge/README.md

 _(bonus)_ User always sees the latest sort/filter combination he had selected, on each consequent visit.

 ### (bonus) 6.
 Multiple task lists

+User can create a new task list and in that way track tasks for different purpose.
+Eg: Work, home chores, hobby etc.
+On a button click "New list", modal opens where user enters the name of the list.
+On confirm modal is closed and user has all tasks on the list view filtered by tasks that belong to this list (initially no tasks are created for the new list).